Severswoed/GlowStatus/README.md

 - **Tray Icon Picker** – Choose your tray icon from any image in `/img` with `_tray_` in the filename.
 - **Persistent Sync State** – Sync on/off state is remembered between runs.
 - **Efficient Calendar Sync** – Only fetches events from the last 15 minutes up to midnight, for fast performance even on busy calendars.
-- **Mobile & Codespace Friendly** – CLI/manual config possible for advanced/dev use.
-- **Secure by Default** – Uses `.env` for secure API key and token management in dev.
-- **Mobile & Codespace Friendly** – Works on iPad via GitHub Codespaces.
+- **Mobile & Codespace Friendly** – CLI/manual config possible for advanced/dev use, works on iPad via GitHub Codespaces.
 - **Discord Community** – Join our Discord server for support, feature requests, and to show off your GlowStatus setup!

 ---